-Planning Application 21-12 is a request for a CUP to operate a cannabis manufacturing and distribution facility, and a non-storefront retail cannabis (delivery only) use within a 5,940-square-foot tenant space at 3595 Cadillac Avenue, Unit 102.
+Planning Application 21-12 is a request for a Conditional Use Permit (CUP) to establish a cannabis manufacturing and distribution facility with a non-storefront retail cannabis (delivery only) component within a 5,940-square-foot tenant space at 3595 Cadillac Avenue, Unit 102.
 Delivery vehicles would be parked inside the existing warehouse and in the gated surface parking lot area.

 The required State licenses for the proposed business establishment includes a Type 6 "manufacturer - non-volatile", Type 9 "non-storefront retailer" and Type 11 "distributor."
-A CUP and State license for the facility would allow the business to manufacture and transport cannabis products, as well as deliver pre-packaged cannabis and cannabis products directly to off-site customers, subject to conditions of approval and local and State requirements.
+A CUP and State license for the facility would allow the business to manufacture and transport cannabis products, as well as deliver pre-packaged cannabis and cannabis products directly to consumers, subject to conditions of approval and local and State requirements.
 Cannabis cultivation is not proposed and is prohibited in Costa Mesa.